IoT-Testing/AtombergApp/README.md

  **Prerequisites**
-1. Appium Server should be installed in the Host PC
+1. Appium/Appium Desktop Server should be installed in the Host PC
+2. Appium Inspector should be installed to get the element ID's
-2. Java compatible IDE (IntelliJ IDE or Eclipse).
+3. Java compatible IDE (IntelliJ IDE or Eclipse).
-3. Android Device with developer mode.
+4. Android Device with developer mode.
 Connect it with host using USB cable.
-4. Dependencies for the project to be mentioned in pom.xml file.
+5. Dependencies for the project to be mentioned in pom.xml file.
-5. NPM installed in the HOST PC. https://nodejs.org/en
+6. NPM installed in the HOST PC. https://nodejs.org/en
-6. cmd : `npm install appium`
+7. cmd : `npm install appium`

+**Cmd prompt**
+//adb logcat *:E | findstr "com.atomberg.app"

+// robot -d Output Test/Login.robot

+//adb shell monkey -p com.atomberg.app -v 5000 --throttle 100

 **Communication**